A Kermit script to remind you of upcoming events

 original Remind program could not be built on the new platform because the

-C language itself had changed beyond recognition since the 1980s.
+C language itself had changed beyond recognition since 1990.

 So I wrote a replacement in the Kermit language, which is well suited for